CremaFR/AutoClickerHeroes/README.md

 # AutoClickerHeroes
-An auto cliker for Clicker Heroes
+An auto clicker for Clicker Heroes

 ###How to use it